Taylor Swift Helped a Homeless Pregnant Fan Buy a House

 Splash News

 A Taylor Swift superfan got the surprise of her life after a concert in England.
-The fan, named Stephanie, just gushed about it on the singer's new app The Swift Life, revealing to the world the touching gift that the "Look What You Made Me Do" singer once gave her.
+The fan, named Stephanie, just gushed on the singer's new app The Swift Life about a touching gift that the singer gave her.
 It turns out that the Grammy-winning singer didn't merely gift the down-on-her-luck pregnant mom-to-be a backstage pass or a cool tour t-shirt, it appears as though the 28-year-old actually helped the concert-goer buy a house.
+It's a Christmas miracle!

 E!
 News has learned Taylor donated money and helped Stephanie buy a house.
 Stephanie met Taylor at her show in Manchester, England and the pop star told her she wanted to help.